Tim Whiten: Biography

 Tim Whiten was born in Inkster, Michigan, on August 13, 1941.
 He graduated with a B.S. from Central Michigan University in 1964, and a M.F.A. from the University of Oregon in 1966.
-During his undergraduate years in CMU's School of Applied Arts and Sciences, he had sought to become a psychologist studying with Dr. Oscar Oppenheimer.
+During his undergraduate years in CMU's School of Applied Arts and Sciences, he had sought to become a psychologist studying with Dr. Charles P. Poole [via personal correspondence between Dr. Poole's son and Whiten] and Dr. Oscar Oppenheimer.
 While in the School of Architecture and Allied Arts / Faculty of Graduate Studies at the UofO, he studied with noted Czech sculptor Jan Zach.

 In 1968, after completing military service as a commissioned Officer in the U.S. Army, Whiten was successful in his application for a teaching position at York University in Toronto and was appointed to the Faculty of Arts in the Division of the Humanities.
 In 1970, he became one of the pioneer members of the newly formed Faculty of Fine Arts, having been appointed to the new faculty in the Department of Visual Arts with a cross-appointment to the Faculty of Arts.
 He served as Chair of the Department of Visual Arts between 1984 and 1986.
 In 2007, with 39 years of teaching at York University, long after having achieved the rank of Full Professor, he retired from full time teaching and currently holds the status of Professor Emeritus.
+Whiten's students include many accomplished artists, including Sandra Brewster, Michael Chambers, June Clark, Shabnam K.Ghazi, Francis LeBouthillier, and Larry Towell.

 Whiten does not consider himself an artist but an "image maker who also creates cultural objects" and to this end, has studied Zen Buddhism and the Kabbala.
 His choice of materials comes from everyday experiences and many of his objects are either tools or toys.
 These objects, representing work and play, and which can include a broom, shovel, pickaxe, rolling pin, rocking horse, tricycle, and sled, are meant to take the viewer to another place.
 He considers the transcendental a key to his work.
 Whiten has used the human skull in his art since the 1970s.
 Rather than the skull representing memento mori, Whiten feels that in his work, it is "concerned with the potential in life and a reverence for those who proceed us."
 The focus of Whiten's artistic output is the "human condition and the interconnectivity of the body, the spirit and the earth."
+Whiten's work emphasizes the transformative potential of the human experience, exploring ancient forms of consciousness, myth, and ritual.

 His work is represented by the Olga Korper Gallery, Toronto.
+In 2025, the Art Canada Institute published the monograph Tim Whiten: Life & Work by Carolyn Bell Farrell.
 Whiten lives in Toronto, Ontario.